English

 ConceptDescription

 Content NodeThe basic unit of data.
-Supports four types: folder, JSON, Markdown, and file
+Supports four types: folder, JSON, Markdown, and file.
+Identified by path, stored in a Mut Merkle tree.

 MCP ProtocolThe standard protocol AI models use to access your data directly from clients like Cursor and Claude Desktop

-PuppyOne uses the concept of a connection to manage every external integration in one place:
+PuppyOne uses the concept of an access point to manage every external integration in one place:

 ├── Sync Source - Pull data from Notion, GitHub, Gmail, and more